damianomondaini/mvc-mongoose/README.md

 # mvc-mongoose
-A simple boilerplate build with Node.JS for modern web app
+A simple boilerplate build with Node.JS for modern web app **You need to create and set up a .env file with your MongoDB URI and the listing port**
 * Node.js
 * Express
     * Build on a MVC structure using express routers